-The Principal or designee shall maintain a record of an officer's interview(s) or interrogation(s) of DCP students at the Charter School site and the removal of a DCP student by an officer from the school site.
+The principal or designee shall maintain a record of an officer's interview(s) or interrogation(s) of DCP students at DCP site and the removal of a DCP student by an officer from the school site.
+This information shall be shared with the Director of Operations, who shall track or oversee the tracking of these incidents across all sites.

-Although subpoenas may legally be served at the Charter School on students aged twelve (12) or older, the DCP believes that serving officials should be strongly urged to serve subpoenas at the home of the student or other non-school location whenever possible.
-When served at the Charter School, the Principal or designee shall take reasonable steps to minimize the student's embarrassment and protect the student's privacy and loss of class time.
+Although subpoenas may legally be served at DCP on students aged twelve (12) or older, DCP believes that serving officials should be strongly urged to serve subpoenas at the home of the student or other non-school location whenever possible.
+When served at DCP, the Principal or designee shall take reasonable steps to minimize the student's embarrassment and protect the student's privacy and loss of class time.

-If an officer takes custody of a student (removes the student from school), the Principal or designee must immediately inform the student's parent(s)/guardian(s) or responsible relative.
-The only time the student's parent(s)/guardian(s) should not be informed by the Principal or designee is in the case of a student being taken into custody because they have suffered child abuse.
-In those cases, the Charter School must provide the officer information as to how the student's parent(s)/guardian(s) can be contacted.
+If an officer takes custody of a student (removes the student from school), the principal or designee must immediately inform the student's parent(s)/guardian(s) or responsible relative.
+The only time the student's parent(s)/guardian(s) should not be informed by the principal or designee is in the case of a student being taken into custody because they have suffered child abuse.
+In those cases, DCP must provide the officer information as to how the student's parent(s)/guardian(s) can be contacted.

-Under no circumstances should the Principal or designees release confidential information such as details about the student's apprehension to other students or parent(s)/guardian(s) of other students unless those persons have a right to such information.
+Under no circumstances should the principal or designees release confidential information such as details about the student's apprehension to other students or parent(s)/guardian(s) of other students unless those persons have a right to such information.

-Parent/guardian permission for the Principal to release the child to the authorities is not required.
+Parent/guardian permission for the principal to release the child to the authorities is not required.
 Parent(s)/guardian(s) must be notified immediately in case of emergency or if the release of a student to an officer is necessary, e.g., removal of the student from campus in order to aid law enforcement in an investigation.
 An emergency exists if the immediate assistance of the child is required by the officer in the detection or apprehension of a criminal.